effectivecore/core/readme.md

-In fact, the operation of the files does not depend on their location and if necessary they will still be found and processed, and their location in certain directories — it's only an organizational measure designed to facilitate the work with the system.
+In fact, the operation of the files does not depend on their location and if necessary they will still be found and processed, and their location in certain directories — it is only an organizational measure designed to facilitate the work with the system.